 Passivation

-The functionality and surface quality of goods are improved using the post-processing technique known as passivation, which is frequently employed in aerospace machining.
+The functionality and surface quality of goods are improved using the post-processing technique known as passivation, which is frequently employed in aerospace CNC machining.
 After the machining process, the part’s surface could have micro-roughness or surface contaminants, which might impair the part’s performance over time.
 Passivation eliminates these problems since it increases aircraft parts’ corrosion resistance and lowers maintenance frequency.

 Anodizing